Long Term Planning, Education, Schooling, College, and Connect The Thoughts

 did this every day (at lunch, etc...)
 NO PHONICS, NO

-ANYTHING but learning to identify the written word
+ANYTHING but learning to identify the whole written word

 (combination of written squiggles) with the sound of the

-Mrs. Miller saved my life, simply by both challenging me,
+Mrs. Miller saved my life, simply by challenging me, while

-and providing me THE ACTUAL INFORMATION WITHOUT ADORNMENT I
+providing me THE ACTUAL INFORMATION WITHOUT ADORNMENT that I

 needed to learn, and then expecting me to master the